jfmengels/lodash-codemods/readme.md

     $ lodash-codemods [<file|glob> ...]

   Options
-    --force, -f    Bypass safety checks and forcibly run codemods
+    --from <version> Specify the version of Lodash currently used --to <version>   Specify the version of Lodash to move to --force, -f      Bypass safety checks and forcibly run codemods --silent, -S     Disable log output

   Available upgrades
-    - 3.x.x → 4.x.x
+    - [] → 4.0.0
 ```

 Simply run `lodash-codemods` in your terminal and answer a few questions.
-You can pass a filename directly to the CLI.
-If you do not, you will be prompted for one.
+You can pass one or more filenames directly to the CLI.
+If you do not, you will be prompted for it.

 Ensure you have a backup of your tests or commit the latest changes before running this.